U-M Dropbox

 Leave Smart Sync settings at “Online only”

 The Dropbox application has a Smart Sync feature that is on by default.
 Your files do not actually reside on your computer unless you open or modify them.
 We urge you not to change this setting as you may inadvertently download sensitive data to your desktop which is against university security policies.
 You could also fill up your hard drive with your Dropbox files if you sync them locally.
+Only sync what you need, and review your synced folders often.
+You will need to manually set them back to “online-only” frequently.

 Clinics